 "Which evidence-based guidelines apply to my patient?"

-Please note that requests you make to the clinician assistant apply to the specific note and patient that you're viewing.
-In order to apply edits or ask for details about a different patient, open a note corresponding to that other patient.
+Requests you make to the Clinician Assistant apply to the specific note and patient that you're viewing.
+To apply edits or ask about a different patient, open a note for that patient.

 Get Support